Shellywell123/immich_upload_album.sh/README.md

-# Immich Upload Abum Script
+# Immich Upload Album Script
 Simple script that wraps around the [Immichcli](https://immich.app/docs/features/command-line-interface/) to upload a dir of photos/videos as a custom album in [Immich](https://immich.app/).

 ## Setup